Gleyber Torres Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

+- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.67 team ERA ranks 29th across all league pitching staffs.
+- The Rockies' 5.68 team ERA ranks 29th among all league pitching staffs.

-- Seabold gets the start for the Rockies, his 13th of the season.
-He is 1-6 with a 6.65 ERA and 53 strikeouts in 70 1/3 innings pitched.
+- Anderson gets the start for the Rockies, his 11th of the season.
+He is 0-4 with a 6.89 ERA and 37 strikeouts in 49 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the San Francisco Giants, when he went 3 2/3 innings, allowing three earned runs while giving up seven hits.
+- In his last appearance on Wednesday, July 5, the right-hander threw four innings against the Houston Astros, giving up five earned runs while surrendering seven hits.

-- The 27-year-old has put up a 6.65 ERA and 6.8 strikeouts per nine innings across 19 games this season, while giving up a batting average of .294 to his opponents.
+- The 35-year-old has an ERA of 6.89, with 6.7 strikeouts per nine innings, in 12 games this season.
+Opponents have a .303 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.